-Charles Darwin’s “Survival of the fittest”, says that only those survive who are the most responsive to change.
+Charles Darwin Survival of the fittest says that only those survive who are the most responsive to change.
 This evolutionary theory holds for business organizations too.
 Who would have thought that biology and business would converge at some point?

 Whether it is the fashion industry, the healthcare industry, the food industry or the AEC industry, business is all about dynamics.
 All AEC organizations are subject to entropy and it is important to adapt to new methods to not lag in an ever-evolving marketplace.

-I am sure most of us have heard the title “Business Development”.
+I am sure most of us have heard the title Business Development.
 But, what does this title entail?
 In layman terms, business development is all about developing strategies that are aimed towards bringing the business to speed with the rest of the market and developing ideas that result in growth and business expansion.

 Now that we have a fair understanding of business development, let us talk about the myths and the misconceptions surrounding business development.

 Business Development is the same as Marketing:

-These terms are often used interchangeably but they’re both very different from one another.
+These terms are often used interchangeably but they are both very different from one another.
 From reviewing different domains to identify the one that is the most fitting to materializing the same and its further development is what business development is all about.
 But, bringing it to public outreach via media and networking is what marketing is all about.

 Acceptable capital leads to growth:

 Capital, when combined with well-devised innovative business plans, leads to the growth of the company.
 Growth Capital provides development opportunities but if it is not used with discretion, it can never live up to its potential.

 Business growth rises revenues:

 Expansion can be a risky business and more often than not, help is needed from external business incubators.
 But, growth of a business is crucial and while it may not generate profits right away, business expansion is a step towards attaining higher profitability in the grander scheme of things.

 I do not need technology to achieve development:

-There’s no such thing as a static business.
-If you’re not constantly growing, it only means the opposite; you are fading out into oblivion.
+There no such thing as a static business.
+If you are not constantly growing, it only means the opposite; you are fading out into oblivion.
 Being in the grey area is easy but not a very wise thing to do when we talk business.
 The Market is an ever-evolving place, if you are not walking ahead, you are simply lagging.

-- I can do it without help:
+I can do it without help:

 Whether we are talking about help from external business incubators or help from within our organization, getting help is a good thing.
-It simply means that you’re strong enough to identify your weaknesses.
+It simply means that your strong enough to identify your weaknesses.